voteamerica/backend/nodeAppPostPg/ReadMe.md

 NOTES:

-#### a.
+1.

    If you want to add a Where clause, look at `getUsersInternal` to see how that is done.
 IMPORTANT: Do follow the existing pattern as it is, as it creates a function to be called later.
 So don't just add the clause as text.

-#### b.
+2.

    Do put `Internal` as part of your new function name, this helps other volunteers be aware this function returns data and does not respond directly to a http request.

 ### 4. Add the route handler to `index.ts`